 In the end, I found some of the scariest moments in my travel years on these buses.
 The bus took the road to Oia from Fira on narrow, curvy streets on 1000-foot-high cliffs with no real barrier.
 It seemed to be a death trap, and I was seriously shaking.
 These buses are enormous, and when they crossed a tight turn, it was beyond scary.

-The bus drivers seem so focused on staying on the schedule that they travel at high speeds on these treacherous roads.
+The bus drivers seem so focused on staying on schedule that they travel at high speeds on these treacherous roads.
 I was shaking the whole time, and my sister laughed at me.
 I can’t imagine driving a car in that chaos.
 When I return, I will never go on those roads again.
 You can stay on interior roads.
-When we return to Santorini to see all the off-beaten path magic, I can assure you we will pick our roads carefully.
+When we return to Santorini to see all the off-beaten-path magic, I can assure you we will pick our roads carefully.

 By Taxi